 - Punky Brewster: Added a magical friend, Glomer, from the end of the rainbow.

 - Emergency + 4: Gage and DeSoto, the paramedics of Emergency! (voiced by their live-action actors Kevin Tighe and Randolph Mantooth) get extra help in the form of a four-kid ambulance crew, accompanied by a dog, a monkey, and a mynah bird.

-- I Dream Of Jeannie: Hanna-Barbera gave us Jeannie, with the military officer heroes replaced by teenage boys, and added an incompetent, Joe Besser-voiced "Junior genie, Babu" as a sidekick.
+- I Dream of Jeannie: Hanna-Barbera gave us Jeannie, with the military officer heroes replaced by teenage boys, and added an incompetent, Joe Besser-voiced "Junior genie, Babu" as a sidekick.
 Barbara Eden's trademark eyeblink for casting spells was replaced by a whirl of the animated Jeannie's ponytail.
 The male lead, Cory Anders, was voiced by a young Mark Hamill.
 And yes, that's him singing the theme song as well.

 - Mister T. He fights crime!
 And beats up crocodiles.
 Really.

 - Mr. Bean: the Animated Series from 2002: Mr. Bean, but more cartoonish, if you doubted such a thing was possible.